 If you are forced to cancel a trip, you can talk to us about rescheduling, or carrying over a portion of your tour cost to a future tour and we’ll do what we can to help.
 But every year we have clients who regret that they didn’t get insurance, while nobody ever regrets that they did.

 You can find easy directions on our Sign Up page.
-We accept personal checks or credit cards (Visa/MC/Amex) for deposits and tour balances, so you can feel confident about your vacation investment!
+We have an online reservation form, or you can print the forms and mail or fax them to us.
+We accept personal checks, bank transfers or credit cards (Visa/MC/Amex) for both deposits and tour balances.